RBL Bank to focus on branch expansion in next few years

 As on December 31, 2020, the lender had about 403 branches and hopes to end this fiscal with about 425 branches.

-In an interaction with BusinessLine, Chawla noted that with branches come multiple new customers and also the opportunity, therefore, to cross sell.
+In an interaction with BusinessLine, Chawla noted that with branches come multiple new customers and also the opportunity to cross-sell.

-Explaining the strategy for the branch expansion, he said, “As a bank, we are very small right now in terms of our network, which is not even present in some capital cities of the country.
-So, we have a bit of a catch-up to do.”
+Explaining the strategy for the branch expansion, he said, “As a bank, we are very small right now in terms of our network, which is not even present in some Capital cities of the country.
+So, we have a bit of catch-up to do.”

 With the Covid-19 pandemic and lockdown, the lender has also invested significantly in digital technologies.

-“What digital does is, first, it increases the catchment area for the branch, second, it can give a significant fillip in terms of cost save for operations, and three, in terms of acquisition, it can get a much higher number of scale of customers than what one would get only from the branches,” Chawla said.
+“What digital does is, first, it increases the catchment area for the branch; second, it can give a significant fillip in terms of cost savings for operations; and three, in terms of acquisition, it can get a much higher number of scale of customers than what one would get only from the branches,” said Chawla.

 RBL Bank has also been working on increasing granularity of retail deposits and retiring high-cost chunky money, he further noted.

 “Our retail has been growing very well.
-On the retail side, we are going to end the year at about 60 per cent growth on the CASA,” he said, adding that the bank has also tided over issues emanating after the YES Bank crisis last year when there was a flight of deposits from many private banks.
+On the retail side, we are going to end the year at about 60 per cent growth on the CASA,” he said, adding that the bank has also overcome issues that emanated after the YES Bank crisis last year when there was a flight of deposits from many private banks.

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector